krbnite/krbnite.github.io/_in_progress/2019-12-20-Data-Processing.md

 to brush up on my own skills and test my wits, so I just used the notebook for its data and questions.

+The data set has 74200 rows and 6 cols, which amounts to ~3.6MB (`74200*6*8/1e6`) for 64-bit numbers.
+This can easily fit into memory, so no worries -- we'll just pretend it can't sometimes for instruction.

 Make sure to MAKE A COPY of that notebook before you use it.
 I began playing around with it, thinking my changes wouldn't be saved...but I was wrong.
 (Sorry original author.)

 ```python